Financial Management

 • The audit committee should consist of both youth and adults.

-• Auditors must use the Wisconsin 4-H Club, Group, or Committee Audit Checklist.
+• Auditors must use the Wisconsin 4-H Club, Group, or Committee Audit Checklist

 Wisconsin Sales Tax